artndev/artndev-blog-v2/README.md

 DB_USERNAME=...
 ```

-## Build using Docker
+## Build & Run Application with Docker

-Install [Docker](https://www.docker.com/) (Docker Desktop or Docker Engine on Linux) on your machine to build and run the project locally.

-In the root directory, run the _build.sh_ script to build the project with Docker:
+Run the _build.sh_ script located in the root directory to build and run the project with Docker:

 ```bash
 bash build.sh
 ```

-## Access application
+## Access Application

-Once the build completes successfully, the application will be available at http://localhost:8080.
+Once the build is completed successfully, the application will be available at http://localhost:8080.